Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Effects on the interferometer phase from additional momentum kicks

 In the interferometer scheme (A)~\cite{Roura2020} the atoms entering the interferometer in the ground state are divided into two branches, and in the middle segment a Doppler-free $\pi/2$-pulse is applied simultaneously on both branches to get a 50:50 superposition of excited and ground state atoms, i.e. the initialization of an atomic clock.

-However, considering finite pulse-time effects, the E1-M1 transitions are not Doppler-free anymore.
-The modified trajectories of this interferometer are shown in Fig.~\ref{fig: Albert Interferometer modified}.
+However, considering finite pulse-time effects and the fact that the E1-M1 transitions are not Doppler-free anymore originating from the position dependency of the Rabi frequency, the modified trajectories of this interferometer are shown in Fig.~\ref{fig: Albert Interferometer modified}.
 Nevertheless, we can still measure the intensity in the ground state and the excited state exit ports.
 Describing the evolution along the lower and upper trajectories, respectively, by

 which leads to

 the intensity in the ground state exit port is given by

 where we defined the visibility $\mathcal{V}_g$ and the phase difference $\Delta\phi_g$ in the ground state exit port.
 Analogously we obtain for the excited state exit port the lower and upper branch evolution operators,